Does the Rise of AI Precede the End of Code? - Slashdot

 Humans wrote computer code until 1957.
 In 1957, it became possible to instead write a specification for what the code should DO, writing that specification in a language called Fortran.
 Then the Fortran compiler wrote the actual machine code.

-In 1972 or thereabouts, another high-level specification language came out, called C. With C, we got optimizing compilers that totally rewrite the specification, doing things
+In 1972 or thereabouts, another high-level specification language came out, called C. With C, we got optimizing compilers that totally rewrite the specification, doing things in a different order, entirely skipping steps that don't end up affecting the result, etc. The optimizing C compiler (ex gcc) writes machine code that ends up with the same result as the specification, but may get there in a totally different way.

+In the late 1970s, a new kind of specification language came out.
+Instead of the programmer saying "generate code to do this, then that, then this", with declarative programming the programming simply specifies the end result:.
+"All the values must be changed to their inverse", or "output the mean, median, and maximum salary".
+These are specifications you can declare using the SQL language.
+We also use declarative specifications to say "all level one headings should end up centered on the page" or "end up with however many thumbnails in each row as will fit".
+We use CSS to declare these specifications.
+The systems then figure out the intermediate code and machine code to make that happen.

+The future you suggest has been here for 60 years.
+Most programmers don't write executable machine code and haven't for many years.
+We write specifications for the compilers, interpreters, and query optimizers that then generate code that's used to generate code which is interpreted by microcode which is run by the CPU.

 Re: (Score:2)